All Episodes

 Listen.

-The big question is with Trump coming in, is DEI dead forever, or is this just a timeout?
+The big question is, with Trump coming in, is DEI dead forever or is this just a timeout?

 Well, Jackie David, thank you guys for having me on.

-Uh ESG and DEI uh are on death watch.
+ESG and DEI are on death watch.

-But anyway, uh Daniel Cameron joins us now.
+But anyway, Daniel Cameron joins us now.

-How do you explain what Adam Carolla testified to there that he waited seven years and that he goes in and he meets somebody and asks them, well when did you apply?
+How do you explain what Adam Carolla testified to there, that he waited seven years and that he goes in and he meets somebody and asks them, well, when did you apply?

-I applied seven years ago and they said well I applied last Wednesday.
+I applied seven years ago and they said, well, I applied last Wednesday.

 How do you explain that?

-They essentially have run amok such that instead of getting quality people in as soon as you can based on merit and based on passion and desire and willingness to do the job you've got quotas in place.
+They essentially have run amok such that instead of getting quality people in as soon as you can based on merit and based on passion and desire and willingness to do the job, you've got quotas in place.

-themselves in our corporate community they've entrenched our self themselves uh in our agencies and in the federal government but again with a new administration in the form of President Donald J. Trump, I think we're gonna see a lot of this uh go away.
+But again, with a new administration in the form of President Donald J. Trump, I think we're going to see a lot of this go away.

 That's how we need to run our businesses.

-That's how we need to run the federal government that's why President Trump is bringing in Elon Musk and D Vegan Rama Swami because they both know that to get to a better outcome and more efficiency and proficiency within government you gotta focus on merit excellence and intelligence.
+That's why President Trump is bringing in Elon Musk and V. Vega Ramaswamy, because they both know that to get to a better outcome and more efficiency and proficiency within government, you got to focus on merit, excellence, and intelligence.

-I'm excited to see it's unfortunate that that Adam wasn't able to get that job but you know obviously uh I think he's done okay for himself.
+It's unfortunate that Adam wasn't able to get that job, but obviously I think he's done okay for himself.

-There's been a lot of backlash to these companies is is that's what is that what is causing this or do you believe that these companies f finally maybe feel less pressure from the government.
+Or do you believe that these companies finally maybe feel less pressure from the government?

-Yeah look I I think it's a few things.
+Yeah, look, I think it's a few things.

-There's a case from the Supreme Court that was called Students for Fair Admissions, in which the Supreme Court essentially struck down quotas in the public education university context.
+It was called Students for Fair Admissions, in which the Supreme Court essentially struck down quotas in the public education university context.

 And a lot of people, myself included, have argued that that same rationale can be used when it comes to our corporations, meaning that corporations could find themselves in the legal crosshairs, if you will, related to these DEI programs.